DanielChrobak/Discord-Storage-Server/README.md

 ## File Operations

 # Logging In
-1. Open your web browser and go to `http://localhost/`.
+1. Open your web browser and go to `http://127.0.0.1/`.
 2. You'll see a login page where you can enter your username and password.
 3. Enter your credentials and click the "Login" button.

 # Uploading Files
 1. After logging in, you'll be directed to the main page.
-2. Click on the "Upload Your File" button or Drag and Drop a file.
+2. Click on the "Upload Your File" button and select the file you want to upload or Drag and Drop a file.
-3. Select the file you want to upload from your local machine.
-4. Click the "Upload" button to send the file to the server.

 # Viewing and Managing Files
 1. From the main page, click on "Go to File Explorer".